anir-helix/-spring-mvc-demo/README.md

 ### Steps to Configure Project:

-1. Open Eclipse IDE installed in your system and create a "*Dynamic Web Project".
+1. Open Eclipse IDE installed in your system and create a "*Dynamic Web Project*".
 2. Once created copy "**src**" & "**WebContent**" folder into the Project create.
 3. Need to add Lib jar into classpath, those Jar files are provided under following folder:  "***WebContent/WEB-INF/lib***".
 4. Now right click on project root in Eclipse, and go to properties.